kevensen/ose2-extra/README.md

 ---
 This Ansible project accomplishes five things.

-1. Configure rsyslog to send logs to remote server over two-way TLS.
+1. Configure rsyslog to send logs to remote server over two-way TLS (6514/tcp).

 2. Configure auditd to log rsyslog, and as a result, to a remote server.